-Please contact us if you have an objection which is not dealt with here.
+Please contact us if you have an objection that is not dealt with here.

 - This is a Garden Tax - what about people with large gardens?